ryangga/rypod/README.md

 3. enjoy your monthly 50hrs

 ## Some Info

-> This template have also the possibility to ssh into the workspace thanks to https://tmate.io, check their website for further information

 > Simply you CAN'T build roms over it "unless you are pretty lucky enough and the build doesn't get killed"